Jaysonliu9988/Bookstore_V3/README.md

-# BookStore-Console Question Helper app
+# PHP console app using symfony console and doctrine dbal

 * BookStore was built by composer.
 * Using Doctrine DBAL package.